razoumov/publish/chapel.md

   by "--dataParTasksPerLocale=..." at runtime; again, the execution of the parent task will not continue until all the children sync up

-Reduction operations in task parallelism:
+Reduction operation in Chapel can be specified by a variable declared outside a loop and can be used with 'forall' task parallelism:

 ~~~
 var counter = 0;